 I just wanted to pick off these little morsels and squish them between my fingers.
 The cookies are soft and remind me of my days squishing Little Debbie Oatmeal Cream Pies as a kid.

-Buttercream layered on thick and in plentiful abundance.
+Buttercream is layered on thick and in plentiful abundance.
 The only way frosting and fillings should be!

-To make this pumpkin whoopie pie recipe, you’ll need:
+To make this spiced pumpkin whoopie pie recipe, you’ll need:

 - Brown sugar